ZhuowenZou/router-implementation/README.md

-Name: Zhuowen Zou
-PID: A14554030

-This is the submission for CSE 123 Project 2.It is a simple router capable of handling ip packets, arp request/reply, and ICMP messages.
-I am not entering the espresso prize.
+This is a simple router capable of handling ip packets, arp request/reply, and ICMP messages.
+Adapted originally from CSE123 project 2.

 The description for each file is below.